2012 Buick LaCrosse Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

 The automotive press appreciates the 2012 Buick LaCrosse’s spacious interior, which now features Buick’s IntelliLink system as standard equipment.
 IntelliLink provides smartphone integration, allowing users to control their mobile device through the LaCrosse’s touch screen.
 The interior of the LaCrosse has a quality feel, and reviewers routinely compare it with the cabin of the Lexus ES.
-Some say the Buick wins that comparison.

 - "The serene, roomy cabin is filled with useful features and amusing toys ranging from a rearview camera to a dual-screen video entertainment system.
 In fact, the only significant complaints we have are the small trunk and reduced visibility caused by thick roof pillars." -- Edmunds